 README

-AllegroForthKit (aka AFKit) is a framework for making games (and other apps) in standard Forth using .
+AllegroForthKit (aka AFKit) is a framework for making games (and other apps) in standard Forth using Allegro 5arrow-up-right.

 Overview